TristanWhitmarsh/quantifying-tumour-vasculature-environment/README.md

 # Quantifying the Tumour Vasculature Environment from CD-31 IHC Images Using Deep Learning Semantic Segmentation

 This repository contains the code accompanying the research paper **"Quantifying the tumour vasculature environment from CD-31 immunohistochemistry images of breast cancer using deep learning-based semantic segmentation"**.
-The repository provides the code for the deep learning models, image processing, and quantification algorithms discussed in the paper.

-## Overview

-The main goal of this project is to automatically quantify the tumour vasculature environment from CD-31 immunohistochemistry (IHC) images of breast cancer using semantic segmentation based on a U-Net architecture.
-The code extracts vascular parameters like density, area, circularity, and thickness from segmented images.

-## Features

-- **Deep Learning Models**: U-Net-based models trained to segment CD-31 IHC images.
-- **Custom Quantification Algorithms**: Extract various vascular parameters such as density and circularity.
-- **Preprocessing and Postprocessing**: Code to prepare IHC images and process segmentation outputs.
-- **Statistical Analysis**: Scripts for performing paired and unpaired statistical tests to evaluate the significance of measurements.

 ## Requirements